igortopcin/toolshed-docker/README.md

 createdb -O toolshed toolshed
 ```

-Then, you will need to rebuild this container, changing a couple of config params in ``config/toolshed.ini``:
+Then, you will need to change a couple of config params in ``config/toolshed.ini``:

 ```ini
 # Database connection